wachaon/wes/docs/README.en.md

 ```

-Scripts will be accepted until you enter two blank lines.
+The *REPL* accepts script input until you enter two blank lines.
 You can also check the execution of the sample script in *README.md* with *REPL* .

 ## Console options